Skip to main content

 Employee engagement represents the levels of enthusiasm and connection employees have with their organization.
 It’s a measure of how motivated people are to put in extra effort for their organization and a sign of how committed they are to staying there.

 Engaged employees are enthusiastic, committed, and motivated.
-So, it goes without saying that engagement is important – which is why many leaders are on a mission to improve it.
+These are valuable qualities in any organization, which is why many leaders are on a mission to improve employee engagement.

 However, engagement isn’t actually something you can act on.
 It’s an outcome of an organization’s actions and overall employee experience.